 Do you want to learn WiFi Pentesting and Security without investing a fortune in WiFi cards and routers?

-I am creating a cloud lab based course where you simply login to your lab and start pentesting wireless networks.
-Course will launch on August 7th and is currently opened for pre orders.
+Then you should check out my cloud based course where you simply login to your lab and start pentesting wireless networks.

-Click here to read the topics covered, FAQs and lab details
+Click here to read description, FAQs and lab details

 Downloading WiFi cracking Tool – Wifite